-• Quarterly.
-To ensure the accuracy and completeness of current inventory listings and check the condition of shadows and markings, every three months the employees responsible for tools shall conduct verification inventories and initial the appropriate column on the Master Tool Inventory Sheet in the office of the chief of security.
+To ensure the accuracy and completeness of current inventory listings and check the condition of shadows and markings, every three months the employees responsible for tools shall conduct verification inventories and initial the appropriate column on the master tool inventory sheet in the Office of the Chief of Security.

-The chief of security shall assign an officer to monitor the quarterly inventories.
-This officer shall initial the bottom of each form certifying the records have been checked and all inventories completed.
+The Chief of Security shall assign an officer to monitor the quarterly inventories.
+This officer shall clearly initial the bottom of each form certifying that the records have been checked and all inventories completed.

-6. Inventory Files.
+6. Inventory Files

 The facility administrator's designee shall maintain a separate file folder for each shop or area in which tools are stored.

-• The left side of the folder shall contain the Master Tool Inventory Sheet(s).

-When an addition or deletion is made to the master inventory, the page on which the change is made shall be completely retyped or reprinted and inserted into the master inventory.
-Staff shall not destroy any of the original pages but move them to the right side of the folder for future reference.

-- The right side of the folder shall also contain (but is not limited to): - Lost or missing tool reports, - o Requests for inventory additions or deletions, - Survey requests and reports, - Storeroom requisition forms, and - Any other document directly related to site-specific tool control procedures.

-• When the annual inventory is completed, staff shall place the form on the left side of the folder and move the previous year's to the right side.
-Each folder shall contain the materials for the current year plus the preceding two years, with a divider to separate the annual records.
+- a.
+The left side of the folder shall contain the master tool inventory sheet(s). - When an addition or deletion is made to the master inventory, the page on which the change is made shall be completely retyped or reprinted and inserted into the master inventory.
+Staff shall not destroy any of the original pages, but shall move them to the right side of the folder for future reference. - b.
+The right side of the folder shall also contain documentation including, but not limited to: - 1) lost or missing tool reports; - 2) requests for inventory additions or deletions; - 3) survey requests and reports; - 4) store room requisition forms; and - 5) any other document directly related to site-specific tool control procedures. - c.
+When the annual inventory is completed, staff shall place the form on the left side of the folder and move the previous year's to the right side.
+Each folder shall contain the materials for the current year plus the preceding two years, with a divider to separate the annual records. - 7.
+Tools Used by Contractors

-7. Tools Used by Contractors.
-Staff shall conduct an inventory of all contractor tools upon their admission and release.
-The chief of security shall establish control procedures, particularly for restricted tools.
-The chief of security, facility maintenance supervisor, and construction foreman shall maintain copies of all such inventories and control procedures.
+- Staff shall conduct an inventory of all contractor tools upon their arrival and departure.
+The Chief of Security shall establish control procedures, particularly for restricted tools.
+The Chief of Security, facility maintenance supervisor and construction foreman shall maintain copies of all such inventories and control procedures.

-- 8. Tools Purchased from Surplus Property.
-Tools purchased or acquired from surplus property shall be stored in the designated, secure storage area.
-The responsible employee shall maintain a perpetual inventory of unmarked or excess tools returned to secure storage for issue or reissue.
-The Tool Control Officer has sole authority to draw tools from this source.
-Any such tools kept in the Tool Control Officer's storage area shall be registered in a perpetual inventory. - 9.
-Control and Inventory of Certain Items Not Classified as Tools.
-Other items that require strict property management controls, like weapons (other than firearms), chemical agents, restraints, other use-of-force and disturbance control equipment, binoculars; communication equipment, and similar items shall be inventoried (with serial numbers), maintained, issued, and disposed of in accordance with the procedures established herein for tools.
+- 8. Tools Purchased from Surplus Property

+Tools purchased or acquired from surplus

+property shall be stored in the designated

+secure storage area.
+The responsible

+employee shall maintain a continual

+inventory of unmarked or excess tools

+returned to secure storage for issue or

+reissue.
+The tool control officer has sole

+authority to draw tools from this source.

+Any such tools kept in the tool control

+officer's storage area shall be registered in

+a continual inventory.

+- 9. Control and Inventory of Certain Items

+Not Classified as Tools

+Other items that require strict property

+management controls, like weapons (other

+than firearms), chemical agents,

+restraints, other use of force and

+disturbance control equipment,

+binoculars, communication equipment and

+similar items shall be inventoried (with

+serial numbers), maintained, issued and

+disposed of in accordance with the

+procedures for tools established herein.

-Control, inventory, maintenance, and destruction of ICE firearms are governed by the ICE Interim Firearms Policy (7/7/2004)
+Control, inventory, maintenance and destruction of ICE firearms are governed by the ICE Interim Firearms Policy (7/7/2004).

 10. Tool and Equipment Accountability

-All tools and equipment will be accounted for and documented on a regular basis.
+All tools and equipment shall be

+accounted for and documented on a

+regular basis.